 Through the SLS events, the pupils were given ownership of their own mini-lesson topics and presentations, and also agency in terms of communicating to student teachers how they like to learn.
 During discussions in the first SLS event, the difference in the presentation style of the two mini-lessons was noted; the first group had used a lot of videos to illustrate their points, and a quiz to consolidate knowledge, while the second group used a more interactive question-and-answer style, engaging with their audience.
-The student teachers wanted to know if the pupils had any preferences over these teaching and learning styles.
+The student teachers wanted to know if the pupils had any preferences over these teaching and learning approaches.
 Pupils saw positives in both methods, as more direct styles 'gives you a lot of time to think about what you're being told and realise what you think about those things and remember it well', whereas through interactive styles 'things can happen like little moments that will make you remember things further'.
-During the student teacher mini-lessons, the pupils offered their thoughts on style and pace of learning and demonstrated an understanding of adapting teaching styles depending on the context.
+During the student-teacher mini-lessons, the pupils offered their thoughts on nature and pace of learning and demonstrated an understanding of adapting teaching styles depending on the context.
+The following extracts demonstrate how learners are able to articulate their own views about their own learning when given responsibility in shared and safe, respectful spaces.

-T: Did you guys find the pace of learning okay, could it have gone quicker, or was it right, or was it too slow?

-P: It gave you enough time to absorb the information as you went along.
+- T: Did you guys find the pace of learning okay, could it have gone quicker, or was it right, or was it too slow? - P: It gave you enough time to absorb the information as you went along.
 There's slower points within the lesson and that's just a different way of teaching.
 And you've got to have that sense of ingenuity for what's not going well, and find out different ways to get around that, like using a Kahoot [quiz] at the beginning or at the end of the lesson to summarise or to find out what people know already.
 It's knowing what works in different situations.